 The university will need to consider the research proposal as well as your qualifications, referees and transcripts which can all take some time.

-The A2 visa allows for multiple entrances and exits to and from Israel so you can return home whilst studying your PhD.
+The A2 visa allows for multiple entrances and exits to and from Israel so you can return home while studying your PhD.
 However, the A2 visa is only valid for up to 12 months, so you will need to have your visa renewed for each additional year of study while you are in Israel.

-When applying for your A2 student visa, you will need to present the following documents to your local Israeli Embassy or Consulate:
+When applying for your A2 student visa, you will need to present the following documents to your local Israeli embassy or consulate: